AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

++++

 ## Prerequisites